Disease/Disorder

 Definition

-A group of disorders involving the neuromuscular junction (NMJ), resulting from either antibodies to the nicotinic acetylcholine receptors (AChR) or defects in the proteins required for neuromuscular transmission.
-Both etiologies result in abnormal neuromuscular transmission, which characteristically manifests as muscle weakness and fatigability.
+A group of disorders involving the neuromuscular junction (NMJ), resulting from either antibodies against elements of the postsynaptic membrane, such as nicotinic acetylcholine receptors (AChR) or mutational defects in the proteins required for neuromuscular transmission and its integrity.
+Both etiologies result in abnormal neuromuscular transmission, which characteristically manifests as muscle weakness and fatigability.1

 Etiology

-2. Congenital myasthenic syndromes (CMS) are a heterogeneous group of inherited disorders.
+- Congenital myasthenic syndromes (CMS) are a heterogeneous group of inherited disorders with mutations in the genes that encode proteins essential for neuromuscular transmission.3

-3. Acquired myasthenia gravis (MG), also known as Juvenile Myasthenia Gravis (JMG) in children, is an acquired, autoimmune disorder similar to the disorder seen in adults.
+- Acquired myasthenia gravis (MG), also known as Juvenile Myasthenia Gravis (JMG) in children, is an acquired, autoimmune disorder similar to the disorder seen in adults.1

 Epidemiology including risk factors and primary prevention